postsharp/Metalama.Documentation/overwrite/namespaces/Metalama.Framework.Diagnostics.md

 To report parametric diagnostics, first call the <xref:Metalama.Framework.Diagnostics.DiagnosticDefinition`1.WithArguments*> method.
 This step is not necessary for parameterless diagnostics.

-To report a diagnostic, call the <xref:Metalama.Framework.Diagnostics.IDiagnosticSink.Report*> method.
+To report a diagnostic, call the <xref:Metalama.Framework.Diagnostics.ScopedDiagnosticSink.Report*> method.
 This object is exposed on the <xref:Metalama.Framework.Aspects.IAspectBuilder.Diagnostics> property of the argument of the <xref:Metalama.Framework.Aspects.IAspectBuilder>.<xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method of your aspect.
 You can also report a diagnostic from a validator.

 When reporting a diagnostic, you can specify the *location* of the diagnostic, i.e., the code element to which it will be reported (which determines the file and line of the error message).
 If you don't specify the location, the default location for the current context will be used.